gdm413229/swwmgz_m/README.md

 Secondary fire lobs it as a grenade that will bounce around.

-Reload changes the ammo type, there are four options (see ammo section below).
+Zoom changes the ammo type, there are four options (see ammo section below).

 This thing is more explosive than it looks, so if you're reading this, Icarus, DO NOT use it at close range.